City-of-Helsinki/bestpractice/es.md

 * Put component specific styling next to component ES code using webpack css-loader
 * export defaults with same name as the file
   (or the containing folder if using index.js inside a component folder)
+* Write tests with jest, chai and enzyme

+### Open issues / ideas

+* Chrome Lighthouse (analyses, but are weak points worth pursuing?)